Patrol Operations Division

 The men and women of the Patrol Operations Division, commanded by Major Melanie Watts, perform the most visible and recognized functions of the Bowling Green Police Department.
 We are the ones that respond to citizen's needs.
 We are seen on the streets behind the wheel of a police car, looking for a lost child, comforting the victim of a crime or arresting an intoxicated driver.

-Our officers serve the approximate 63,000 citizens who reside in an expanse of thirty-seven square miles that is known as Bowling Green, as well our many visitors who travel to our city daily for work and recreational purposes.
+Our officers serve the approximate 63,000 citizens who reside in an expanse of thirty-five square miles that is known as Bowling Green, as well our many visitors who travel to our city daily for work and recreational purposes.

 The patrol function includes the responsibility for responding to requests for emergency and non-emergency police service, offender apprehension, deterrence of crime, initial investigation, evidence gathering and maintenance of order within our community.
 The traffic function includes responsibilities of responding to vehicular collisions, maintaining proper traffic control and flow throughout the city and the issuance of traffic violation citations to encourage compliance with existing traffic laws or ordinances.